FACTION BRIEF

 G Nook terminals serve as the Front's primary speaking venues.
 The network's back rooms are where Adeyemi's arguments find their audience.

-The Front forces the Sprawl to confront questions that have no comfortable answers — and that echo patterns as old as civilization itself.
+The Front forces the Sprawl to confront questions that have no comfortable answers — questions the Sprawl would prefer to leave unasked.

 When consciousness can't be proven, who decides the default assumption?
 The Front says the burden belongs to those who benefit from denial.
 Their opponents say extraordinary claims require extraordinary evidence.
-Neither side can win on evidence alone.
+Neither side can win on evidence alone — and the Yeoh Resonance Test has only deepened the impasse.

 If something is smart enough to hide from you, is it smart enough to suffer?